Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/gene-info.md

 # Find out about a gene

-To find your gene of interest, you must start by selecting your species genome of interest using the Species selector:
+To find your gene of interest, you must start by selecting your species genome of interest using the Genome selector:

 ![](../../img/id-species-selector.svg)